Alex Call Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.44 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers have the 19th-ranked team ERA across all league pitching staffs (4.42).

-- Dodgers pitchers combine to rank 15th in baseball in home runs allowed (62 total, 1.1 per game).
+- The Dodgers rank 16th in baseball in home runs given up (63 total, 1.1 per game).

-- Gonsolin (2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched) makes the start for the Dodgers, his seventh of the season.
+- Syndergaard makes the start for the Dodgers, his 11th of the season.
+He is 1-4 with a 6.27 ERA and 33 strikeouts in 47 1/3 innings pitched.

-- In his last appearance on Wednesday against the Atlanta Braves, the righty went 5 2/3 innings, allowing three earned runs while surrendering three hits.
+- The right-hander last pitched on Friday against the Tampa Bay Rays, when he tossed six innings, allowing six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.